SonnyAddison/MERNbookSearch/README.md

 # MERNbookSearch
  ## Description

-Team Information Generator allows for you to use the server to answer questions via cmd line and then will generate your html file.
+Search application for Google Books that allows one to sign into an account and save their favoret books.

 ## User Sory

-AS A manager
-I WANT to generate a webpage that displays my team's basic info
+AS AN avid reader
+I WANT to search for new books to read
-SO THAT  I have quick access to their emails and GitHub profiles.
+SO THAT I can keep a list of books to purchase

 ## Acceptance Criteria

-GIVEN a command-line application that accepts user input
+GIVEN a book search engine
-WHEN I am prompted for my team members and their information
-THEN an HTML file is generated that displays a nicely formatted team roster based on user input
+WHEN I load the search engine
+THEN I am presented with a menu with the options Search for Books and Login/Signup and an input field to search for books and a submit button
-WHEN I click on an email address in the HTML
+WHEN I click on the Search for Books menu option
-THEN my default email program opens and populates the TO field of the email with the address
+THEN I am presented with an input field to search for books and a submit button
+WHEN I am not logged in and enter a search term in the input field and click the submit button
+THEN I am presented with several search results, each featuring a book’s title, author, description, image, and a link to that book on the Google Books site
-WHEN I click on the GitHub username
+WHEN I click on the Login/Signup menu option
-THEN that GitHub profile opens in a new tab
+THEN a modal appears on the screen with a toggle between the option to log in or sign up
-WHEN I start the application
+WHEN the toggle is set to Signup
-THEN I am prompted to enter the team manager’s name, employee ID, email address, and office number
+THEN I am presented with three inputs for a username, an email address, and a password, and a signup button
-WHEN I enter the team manager’s name, employee ID, email address, and office number
+WHEN the toggle is set to Login
-THEN I am presented with a menu with the option to add an engineer or an intern or to finish building my team
+THEN I am presented with two inputs for an email address and a password and login button
-WHEN I select the engineer option
+WHEN I enter a valid email address and create a password and click on the signup button
+THEN my user account is created and I am logged in to the site
+WHEN I enter my account’s email address and password and click on the login button
-THEN I am prompted to enter the engineer’s name, ID, email, and GitHub username, and I am taken back to the menu
+THEN I the modal closes and I am logged in to the site
-WHEN I select the intern option
+WHEN I am logged in to the site
+THEN the menu options change to Search for Books, an option to see my saved books, and Logout
-THEN I am prompted to enter the intern’s name, ID, email, and school, and I am taken back to the menu
+WHEN I am logged in and enter a search term in the input field and click the submit button
+THEN I am presented with several search results, each featuring a book’s title, author, description, image, and a link to that book on the Google Books site and a button to save a book to my account
+WHEN I click on the Save button on a book
+THEN that book’s information is saved to my account
-WHEN I decide to finish building my team
+WHEN I click on the option to see my saved books
-THEN I exit the application, and the HTML is generated
+THEN I am presented with all of the books I have saved to my account, each featuring the book’s title, author, description, image, and a link to that book on the Google Books site and a button to remove a book from my account
+WHEN I click on the Remove button on a book
+THEN that book is deleted from my saved books list
+WHEN I click on the Logout button
+THEN I am logged out of the site and presented with a menu with the options Search for Books and Login/Signup and an input field to search for books and a submit button

 ---
 ## Table of Contents (Optional)